angarsky/diveintopython/learn/functions/recursion.md

 **Recursive programming** is a technique in programming where a function **calls itself repeatedly** until it reaches a base or terminal case.
 It is a powerful tool when dealing with certain types of problems that can be naturally defined in a recursive manner.
-In Python, we can implement this technique through **recursive functions.**
+In Python, we can implement this technique through recursive functions.

 ## Python recursive functions

 Recursive functions are functions that **call themselves** during execution to solve a problem by breaking it down into smaller sub-problems.
-Recursion in Python involves **two main steps**: defining the **base** case(s) and the **recursive** case(s).
+Recursion in Python involves two main steps: defining the base case(s) and the recursive case(s).

 ### Example 1: Factorial calculation using recursion